 7:00AM to 5:00PM

-To stay abreast of industry updates and news, I follow a couple of plumbing related pages on Facebook.
-While having a scroll through the most recent posts, I saw some pictures and comments that instantly made me feel for the customer and angry that a dodgy tradesperson was getting away with illegal and dangerous work.
+To stay abreast of industry updates and news, I follow a couple of Facebook plumbing-related pages.
+While scrolling through the most recent posts, I saw some pictures and comments that instantly made me feel for the customer and angry.
+A dodgy tradesperson was getting away with illegal and dangerous work.

-The picture on Facebook was posted by a plumber on the Gold Coast who was asked to repair a hot water system.
-The system had been installed two months prior by another tradesperson.
+A plumber on the Gold Coast posted the picture on Facebook who was asked to repair a hot water system.
+The new hot water system had been installed two months prior by another tradesperson.
 He was no longer answering or returning the calls of the upset homeowner.

-The hot water system in question had been installed by a dodgy tradie and it was a ticking time bomb.
-The major faults were as follows:
+A dodgy tradie had installed the hot water system in question, and it was a ticking time bomb.
+The significant faults were as follows:

-Most hot water systems when installed correctly, will provide hot water on demand without further thought.
-They require a minor service every few years to ensure the relief valve is operational and the replacement of the sacrificial anode, usually every 5 years.
+Most hot water systems, when installed correctly, will provide hot water on demand without further thought.
+They require a minor service every few years to ensure the relief valve is operational.
+And replacement of the sacrificial anode, usually every five years.
 However, when certain unfavourable conditions align, a hot water system can turn into a dangerous bomb inside your home.

 The television show Mythbusters conducted an experiment where they removed all safety valves from a hot water system and then pressurised the unit.
-The subsequent explosion launched the tank over a hundred meters in the air and peppered the surrounding area with dangerous shrapnel.
+The subsequent explosion launched the tank over a hundred meters and peppered the surrounding area with dangerous shrapnel.

 I’m a business owner, a tradesman and an employer, but foremost I’m a person who wants to help people with plumbing problems and provide quality solutions.

-It is my opinion that there has been a serious decline in the standard of workmanship, as well as gaps in the fundamental knowledge of tradespeople.
+In my opinion, there has been a severe decline in the standard of workmanship and gaps in the fundamental knowledge of tradespeople.
 Furthermore, I regularly see a blatant disregard for the law and regulations from dodgy tradespeople.

-You should get a sense of trustworthiness from the trade business and there should be plenty of customer reviews to support the satisfaction of others who have used the business prior to you.
+It would be best to get a sense of trustworthiness from the trade business.
+And there should be plenty of customer reviews to support the satisfaction of others who have tried the company before you.

 The size of the business is also an important consideration.
-If there is a problem with the hot water system in the future the business that you choose should have the personnel available to attend to perform a warranty repair.
+If there is a problem with the hot water system in the future, the company you chose should have the personnel available to attend and perform a warranty repair.

 The customer left a 5 star Google review stating the following:

 “All the guys are friendly and professional.
-Had my Hot Water System replaced within 24 hours of my call.
-Arrived on time, did a professional job, and cleaned up after themselves.
+I had my Hot Water System replaced within 24 hours of my call.
+They arrived on time, did a professional job, and cleaned up after themselves.
 Made the whole trauma of dealing with tradesmen a pleasant experience.”

-I truly hope that this helps you when making a decision on the repair or replacement of your hot water system and prevents you from having a potentially dangerous and costly experience.
+I genuinely hope that this helps you decide on repairing or replacing your hot water system and prevents you from having a potentially dangerous and costly experience.